This is the preview version of the Wisconsin State Legislature site.

 Please see http://docs.legis.wisconsin.gov for the production version.

-In addressing whether a sentence constituted cruel and unusual punishment and was excessive, a court looks to whether the sentence was so excessive and unusual, and so disproportionate to the offense committed, as to shock public sentiment and violate the judgment of reasonable people concerning what is right and proper under the circumstances.
+In addressing whether a sentence constitutes cruel and unusual punishment and is excessive, a court looks to whether the sentence is so excessive and unusual, and so disproportionate to the offense committed, as to shock public sentiment and violate the judgment of reasonable people concerning what is right and proper under the circumstances.
 State v.
-Davis, 2005 WI App 98, 698 N.W.2d 823, 281 Wis.
-2d 118, 04-1163.
+Davis, 2005 WI App 98, 281 Wis.
+2d 118, 698 N.W.2d 823, 04-1163.

-A prisoner has a liberty interest in avoiding forced nutrition and hydration, but department of corrections may infringe on the prisoner's liberty interest by forcing him or her to ingest food and fluids against his or her will.
-A court may enter a temporary ex parte order for involuntarily feeding and hydration, if exigent circumstances require immediate involuntary treatment in order to avoid serious harm to or the death of an inmate.
-Continuation of the order requires the right to an evidentiary hearing when DOC's allegations are disputed, the opportunity to meaningfully participate in the evidentiary hearing, and that the order cannot be of indefinite or permanent duration without periodic review.
+A prisoner has a liberty interest in avoiding forced nutrition and hydration, but the Department of Corrections may infringe on the prisoner’s liberty interest by forcing the prisoner to ingest food and fluids against the prisoner’s will.
+A court may enter a temporary ex parte order for involuntarily feeding and hydration if exigent circumstances require immediate involuntary treatment in order to avoid serious harm to or the death of an inmate.
+Continuation of the order requires the right to an evidentiary hearing when the department’s allegations are disputed, the opportunity to meaningfully participate in the evidentiary hearing, and that the order cannot be of indefinite or permanent duration without periodic review.
 DOC v.
 Saenz, 2007 WI App 25, 299 Wis.
 2d 486, 728 N.W.2d 765, 05-2750.

 Sentencing a 14-year-old to life imprisonment without the possibility of parole for committing intentional homicide is not categorically unconstitutional and is not unduly harsh and excessive.
 Fourteen-year-olds who commit homicide do not have the same diminished moral culpability as those juvenile offenders who do not commit homicide.
 Sentencing a 14-year-old to life imprisonment without parole for committing intentional homicide serves the legitimate penological goals of retribution, deterrence, and incapacitation.
 That the defendant was 14 years old at the time of the offense and suffered an indisputably difficult childhood does not automatically remove the punishment out of the realm of proportionate.
 State v.
 Ninham, 2011 WI 33, 333 Wis.
 2d 335, 797 N.W.2d 451, 08-1139.
 See also State v.
 Barbeau, 2016 WI App 51, 370 Wis.
 2d 736, 883 N.W.2d 520, 14-2876.

-While Saenz addressed initial authorization for forced feeding, it is consistent with Saenz to require that, when the Department of Corrections (DOC) seeks a continuation of that authorization, the focus is on what will likely occur if the authorization to force feed is terminated.
-In these circumstances DOC must show that: 1) if forced feeding is withdrawn, it is likely the inmate would continue his or her hunger strike; and 2) if the inmate does continue, the inmate would, based on reliable medical opinion, be in imminent danger of suffering serious harm or death.
+While Saenz, 2007 WI App 25, addressed initial authorization for forced feeding, it is consistent with Saenz to require that, when the Department of Corrections seeks a continuation of that authorization, the focus is on what will likely occur if the authorization to force feed is terminated.
+In those circumstances the department must show that: 1) if forced feeding is withdrawn, it is likely the inmate would continue the inmate’s hunger strike; and 2) if the inmate does continue, the inmate would, based on reliable medical opinion, be in imminent danger of suffering serious harm or death.
 DOC v.
 Lilly, 2011 WI App 123, 337 Wis.
 2d 185, 804 N.W.2d 489, 09-1420.

 A proportionality test is utilized for determining whether a forfeiture is unconstitutionally excessive, considering the nature of the offense, the purpose of the statute, the maximum potential fine for the offense, and the harm that actually resulted from the defendant’s conduct.
 State v.
 One 2013, Toyota Corolla, 2015 WI App 84, 365 Wis.
 2d 582, 872 N.W.2d 98, 14-2226.